JooffinHalli/oapi/README.md

 ### Utility Methods

-When you pass a regular function (not an arrow function) to `createClient`, you gain access to helpful utility methods via the `this` context:
+When you pass a regular function (not an arrow function) to `createClient`, you gain access to helpful utility methods via the `this` keyword:

 ```typescript
 export const myService = createClient<Paths>(function(method, path, options) {